 If you’re looking to lend

-That’s admirable and all, but why let your crypto bags sit around collecting dust?
+That is admirable, but why let your crypto bags sit around collecting dust?

-DeFi platforms let those who HODL to keep doing just that, but also earn interest on the side.
+DeFi platforms let those who HODL to keep doing just that but also earn interest on the side.

 - Go to a DeFi platform you trust